Hip Impingement Tests and Diagnosis

 The type of surgery needed will depend on the problem causing hip impingement and how much cartilage damage has occurred.

 If the affected hip does not have too much cartilage damage, the surgeon may use tools to reshape the ball and/or the outside edge of the socket that is catching on the thigh bone.
-The surgeon may also cut away the frayed cartilage that is causing pain or drill holes into patches of bone where cartilage has worn away.
-This technique, called microfracture, promotes the growth of new cartilage.
+In a technique called microfracture, the surgeon may also cut away the frayed cartilage that is causing pain or drill holes into patches of bone where cartilage has worn away in order to stimulate cartilage growth.
+Microfracture is being used less frequently.